0ashutosh/0ashutosh/README.md

 ### Ashutosh Mishra
-A backend developer based in India.
-My playground?
-Java Spring Boot, Redis, and all things backend.
-Crafting robust systems and APIs is my forte.
-When I'm not elbow-deep in code, I'm refining architecture and optimizing performance.
-Let's team up and build some backend brilliance together!
-You can check out my Twitter at https://twitter.com/Ashut0sh_mishr and LinkedIn here.
+I'm Ashutosh from India, a coding enthusiast passionate about learning languages and frameworks such as Spring Boot and Java.
+I also enjoy working with JavaScript and creating frontend experiences.
+Check out my Twitter at Ashutosh's Twitter and connect with me on LinkedIn [here](LinkedIn link)."

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Ashut0sh-mishra)](https://github.com/anuraghazra/github-readme-stats)